ConorTC1990/Flowers/README.md

 3. For the indicative price list I replicated the code from the course notes also.
 4. I copied the form from https://www.sanwebe.com/2014/08/css-html-forms-designs

+Photos were taken by my mother and edited by me in windows in order for text to be more visible.